-MODBUS to MSSQL: Writing several MODBUS registers to separate columns
+MODBUS to MSSQL: Write several MODBUS registers to separate columns

 ITEM1 - will store the value of item 1;